bjoern621/GorkbunDDNS/README.md

 # GorkbunDDNS
-GorkbunDDNS is a dynamic DNS (DDNS) updater for [Porkbun↗](https://porkbun.com/), designed to automatically update your DNS records with your current WAN IP address.
-It supports both IPv4 and IPv6 addresses periodically updating your DNS records.
+GorkbunDDNS is a dynamic DNS (DDNS) updater for [Porkbun↗](https://porkbun.com/), written in [Go↗](https://go.dev/).
+It is designed to automatically update your DNS records with your current WAN IP address, supporting both IPv4 and IPv6 addresses.
+With a valid configuration, GorkbunDDNS is built to run reliably without crashing, ensuring your DNS records are always up-to-date.

 ## Getting Started